 You use the colours printed on the square and an included chart to determine how many seeds (or transplants) per square foot you can plant for a given vegetable variety.
 And the holes are properly spaced to avoid overcrowding but still maximize your space.

 Kids will have fun using this!
 As you can see above, my daughter used it for the first time to space out her carrot seeds and also to make holes to space out her lettuce seedlings.

-If you’re interested in giving the seeding square a try, check out my product review (and get a special bonus if you order with my affiliate link: Seeding Square Product Review
+If you’re interested in giving the seeding square a try, check out my product review: Seeding Square Product Review

 Use a trowel with increments etched on it

 When you are planting seeds or transplanting seedlings, you’ll usually have your trusty trowel with you.
 Rather than having to bring an extra tool, use your trowel to space out your plants.